-Options vest assuming continuous service to the Company with 25% of the options vesting one year after grant and the balance vesting in a series of 36 successive equal monthly installments measured from the first anniversary of grant.
-During the vesting period, the participants have voting rights, but the options may not be sold, assigned, transferred, pledged, or otherwise encumbered.
-Unvested shares are forfeited upon termination of employment and vested shares may be repurchased by the Company at its option.
+At the Closing Date of the Business Combination, Nauticus Robotics Holdings, Inc. had279,464 options outstanding for the purchase of its common stock.
+The outstanding options were converted into 3,970,266 options to purchase shares of our Common Stock.
+Outstanding options vest assuming continuous service to the Company with 25% of the options vesting one year after grant and the balance vesting in a series of 36 successive equal monthly installments measured from the first anniversary of grant.
+During the vesting period, holders have no rights of a stockholder with respect to the shares of Common Stock subject to an option and the options may not be sold, assigned, transferred, pledged, or otherwise encumbered.
+Unvested options are forfeited upon termination of employment.